 The word “Biome” was suggested by an ecologist Frederic Edward Clements in the year 1916 which referred to the word biotic community.

-Also refer: Difference Between Biome And Ecosystem
+Also Refer: Difference Between Biome And Ecosystem

-Types of Biomes
+Kinds of Biomes

 There are various types of biomes, the exact number of biomes in this world is still not known and keep on varying.
-The biomes include- desserts, different types of forest, polar regions, zoos, aquatic life, national parks, bird sanctuaries, and a lot more.
+The biomes include- desserts, different types of forest, polar regions, national parks, bird sanctuaries, zoos, aquatic life and a lot more.
 Based on the certain similarities and to make the classification simpler, the biomes are main groups according to the predominant vegetation and characterized by adaptations of organisms.

-Also refer: Terrestrial habitat
+Also Refer: Terrestrial habitat

 The two different types of biomes are: